-2.1 Sustainable products
+- 2.1 Sustainable products - 2.2 Product quality and customer satisfaction - 2.3 Supply chain responsibility - 2.4 Information security and data protection

 2.2 Product quality and customer satisfaction

-2.3 Supply chain responsibility

-2.4 Information security and data protection

-2.2.
-Product quality and customer satisfaction

-'Zero defects' is our goal in our efforts to achieve the highest productquality.
+In our efforts to achieve the highest product quality, the "zero defects" strategy is our highest goal.
 We achieve this product quality particularly due to our high level of vertical integration, which is unique in the industry and therefore a major factor in the success of Gühring.
 We bring together the expertise required for tool production within our company.

-Through our functioning quality management system, we guarantee safe processes and flawless products and services.
-Through our quality management system, we establish the labelling and traceability of our products and the associated documentation.
+Through our certified quality management system, we guarantee safe processes and flawless products and services.
+At the same time, we establish the labelling and traceability of our products and the associated documentation through our quality management system.
 We preempt product risks by drawing on empirical values, conducting incoming materials inspections, cost-utility analyses, drilling tests, commercial and technical feasibility tests and only using approved suppliers, the latest technical documentation, qualified personnel and continuously calibrated test equipment.